 Ruby vs Java: Use cases

 Both Java and Ruby are general-purpose technologies, which means you can use them for a number of different projects.
-It would be wrong to say that use cases of Java and Ruby are radically opposite.
+It would be wrong to say that analyzing Ruby vs Java use cases we can find radically opposite outcomes.
 But there are some specifics.

 Ruby is considered to be one of the best programming languages for startups.
 Its excellent structure and clarity at all development stages, plus a huge selection of ready-made solutions and libraries help you create truly successful products.